HexedCoder/EmpowerVote/docs/userguide.md

 # EmpowerVote User Guide

 ## Introduction
 EmpowerVote is a voting application designed to manage user registration, authentication, and secure voting operations.
-This guide outlines how to run the binary and interact with the program.
+This guide outlines how to build and run the application.

 ---